Exploring the interaction between the MW and LMC with a large sample of blue horizontal branch stars from the DESI survey: Characterising the halo velocity field

 Performing the maximization gives us the parameter values presented in Table \ref{tab:apexfittingresult}.
 These values show that globally, the compression velocity $v_\text{compr}$ is directed inwards, and towards the apex direction ($l_\text{apex}$, $b_\text{apex}$), the apex velocity $v_\text{dipole}$ is negative with a higher amplitude than for $v_\text{compr}$.
 We note that even though we expect $v_\text{compr}$ to be negative before performing the maximization routine, we do not force the parameter to be negative, and so the value presented in Table \ref{tab:apexfittingresult} is indeed the best-fitting value to our data.
 We see the velocity prediction from Eq. \eqref{eq:vglobal} in Fig. \ref{fig:velocityfieldfit}, with the apex direction of the fit shown as a white point.

-The same parameters as presented in Table \ref{tab:apexfittingresult} are also derived by \citetalias{Petersen21_LMCreflexmotionNature} and \citetalias{yaaqib24_Rashid}, and so we can compare their results to ours\footnote{Both works use several different tracer populations, but we only compare to the results using their BHB sample.}.
-We can interpret our $v_\text{compr}$ and $v_\text{dipole}$ as being the same parameter as their mean halo radial velocities and disc barycentric velocities.
-These, as well as our $b_\text{apex}$, are consistent between all papers using BHB stars as tracers.
+The parameters presented in Table \ref{tab:apexfittingresult} are similar to those in the halo velocity model by \citetalias{Petersen21_LMCreflexmotionNature}, which is also used by \citetalias{yaaqib24_Rashid} and \citet{Chandra24_LMCMW}: our $v_\text{compr}$ corresponds to their mean halo radial velocity $\langle v_r \rangle$; $v_\text{dipole}$ to their MW disc barycentre velocity $v_\text{travel}$; and our $(l_\text{apex}, b_\text{apex})$ to theirs.
+The model they use constrains the rotation of the halo by including transverse velocities, while we only use radial velocities in our velocity field parametrization.
+These radial velocities are measured from the position of the Sun, and due to the Sun not being at the centre of the Galaxy, our radial velocities will show the dipole and some contribution from the halo's rotation projected onto our line-of-sight.
+However we show in Appendix \ref{sec:appendixrotationbias} that for Galactocentric distances larger than 20 kpc the rotation of the halo has a negligible contribution to these radial velocities, and so we can compare their parameters to ours\footnote{\citetalias{Petersen21_LMCreflexmotionNature} and \citetalias{yaaqib24_Rashid} use several different tracer populations, but we only compare to the results using their BHB sample.}.
+We see that the velocities as well as $b_\text{apex}$ are consistent between all papers using BHB stars as tracers.
 However, our $l_\text{apex}$ does not agree with either work; this means that our velocity field has a different direction than their studies.
-The resulting the angular offsets between the apex directions are $76^\circ$ and $57^\circ$, respectively.
+The resulting angular offsets between the apex directions are $76^\circ$ and $57^\circ$, respectively.
 This substantial difference means that the velocity field models predict different velocities across the sky.
 Our apex direction ($l_\text{apex}, b_\text{apex}$) is seen on-sky in Fig. \ref{fig:apexdirections} in blue together with the BHB sample in light grey, and the apex directions found by \citetalias{yaaqib24_Rashid}, \citetalias{Petersen21_LMCreflexmotionNature} and \citet{Chandra24_LMCMW} in pink, magenta and purple, respectively, with the position of the LMC as an orange star with its past orbit also in orange.
+Note that while this work and \citetalias{yaaqib24_Rashid} use $R>50$ kpc, the works by \citetalias{Petersen21_LMCreflexmotionNature}, \citet{Chandra24_LMCMW} use $R>40$ kpc.

 Converting the apex directions to Magellanic Stream coordinates ($L_\text{MS}$, $B_\text{MS}$) \citep{Nidever08_MScoordinates} we find that our apex direction is at ($L_\text{MS, apex}$, $B_\text{MS, apex}$) = ($-20.8 \pm 13.2$, $0.7 \pm 15.5$) degrees.
 Even taking the error bar on $L_\text{MS, apex}$ into account, our apex direction is only consistent with trailing behind the LMC by about 50 Myr, confirming what is visually seen in Fig. \ref{fig:apexdirections}, i.e. that the MW disc is moving towards a past point in the LMC orbit.
 Compared to \citetalias{Petersen21_LMCreflexmotionNature} and \citetalias{yaaqib24_Rashid} we thus predict a much faster response of the inner MW to the LMC as their apexes are much further along a past point in the LMC orbit, see Fig. \ref{fig:apexdirections}.